The Bankrate promise

 |Mortgage type||Down payment||Allowable concession (as a percentage of purchase price)|

-|Conventional (Primary residence or second home)||Less than 10%
+|Conventional (primary residence or second home)||Less than 10%

 |More than 25%||9%|

-|Conventional (Investment property)||Any amount||2%|
+|Conventional (investment property)||Any amount||2%|

 So, if you’re buying a primary residence for $310,000 with a conventional loan, and you’re putting down 12 percent, or $37,200, the seller can agree to pay for up to 6 percent of the purchase price, or up to $18,600, toward closing costs.

-When do seller concessions make sense?
+When to ask for seller concessions

 There’s also an important caveat: With seller concessions, the buyer is essentially adding the closing costs the seller has agreed to pay to their mortgage, which will increase the interest the buyer pays on the loan.
 If you’re a cash-strapped buyer, you may view seller concessions as the key to purchasing your dream home, but in the long run, such financial help can cost more than you anticipate.